section-engineering-education/engineering-education/authors/geoffrey-mungai/index.md

 instagram: https://www.instagram.com/geoffrey45_/
 ---

-Mungai is an undergraduate student majoring in Computer Science.
-He is also a self-taught full stack web developer who enjoys working on open-source projects and participating in development festivals.
+Mungai is an undergraduate majoring in Computer Science.
+He is a self-taught full-stack web developer who enjoys working on open-source projects and participating in development festivals.
 Mungai is interested in web development and machine learning.
-When he is not coding, he is probably biking downhill or hanging out with friends.
+When he is not coding, he is probably biking downhill somewhere or hanging out with friends.